TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/control-from-node-red.md

 > This feature was introduced in uibuilder v6.1 with only the get/set commands.
 Other commands are introduced in later versions.

 Please load the "remote-commands" example from the library to test all of these out.

+## Responses

+When a command is issued from Node-RED to the clients via a `msg._uib` command, the client library will respond with a standard message of its own.

+The `msg._uib` block of the response will contain `msg._uib.command` showing what command was issued and `msg._uib.response` showing the client library's (or browsers) response to the command. `msg.payload` also contains a copy of the response.

+If the uibuilder node has the "Include msg._uib in standard msg output" flag set, `msg._uib` will also contain all of the client details.

 ## UI control